 Court Records are public records.
 These records include a court case file that contains a docket sheet and all filings and documents filed in your case.
 You are able to access the court records on the website, or at the Dona Ana County Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state keeps a record of their state citizen’s criminal background.
 These online databases are connected and you can track criminal histories from any other state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know the county, and in the event that it was in a different state, you may have to pay for a more comprehensive search.

 A criminal history search you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for the following crimes:

 - Drug Possession of Drug Trafficking.

 - Sex offenses which could include rape, and sexual assault.

 If you do a criminal records check, in most cases won’t discover if someone has had: